View of an aisle with seating on both sides leading a band performing on stage.

 The Horseshoe Tavern

-The doors of this unpretentious Queen Street tavern first opened in 1947, and over the next few years it grew into the local go-to for country and bluegrass.
-As the back room live stage started seeing more big-name acts—including Willie Nelson and Hank Williams—the Horseshoe also earned its reputation as a significant live music venue for local Canadian talent.
+The doors of this unpretentious Queen Street tavern first opened in 1947, and over the next few years, it became the local go-to for country and bluegrass.
+As the back room live stage started seeing more big-name acts, including Willie Nelson and Hank Williams, the Horseshoe also earned its reputation as a significant live music venue for local Canadian talent.

-This reputation was solidified when Stompin’ Tom Connors played sold out shows and even recorded his first live album at the Horseshoe.
-Today it’s an institution that has hosted the likes of Brian Adams, The Tragically Hip, Arcade Fire and Broken Social Scene.
+This reputation was solidified when Stompin’ Tom Connors played sold-out shows and even recorded his first live album at the Horseshoe.
+Today, it’s a terrific institution that has hosted the likes of Bryan Adams, The Tragically Hip, Arcade Fire and Broken Social Scene.

 Location: 370 Queen Street West, Toronto